Touring Israel

 There are two types of public transport in Israel called taxis.

-Minibusses (Monit Sherut) are small mini-buses with a capacity for 10-12 people.
+1. Minibus (Monit Sherut) is a small mini-bus with a capacity for 10-12 passengers.
 They operate on both intracity and intercity routes.
 The fare is slightly lower than on buses.
 Minibusses stop at fixed stops, as well as on-demand.
 They do not have a clear timetable, the departure is made as soon as there are enough passengers.
 But, minibusses, unlike buses, run on Shabbat, as well as on most holidays.

-Ordinary taxi ("Monit").
+2. Ordinary Yellow Cap taxi ("Monit").
 All intracity taxis are equipped with meters, which must be included at the time of passenger boarding.
-The fare is determined at the rate of 9.1 shekels per landing, plus 5 shekels for each kilometer of travel.
-On average, a trip around the city costs 20 shekels.
+The fare is determined at the rate of 9.1 shekels per seat, plus 5 shekels for each kilometer of travel.
+On average, a trip around the city costs 20-50 Shekels.

 Taxis can be ordered by phone or stopped on the street with a wave of your hand.
 For ordering a taxi by phone, there is an additional charge of 3.5 NIS.